WwZzz/easyFL/README.md

 │  ├─ res_config.yml                  //hyperparameter file of analyzer.py
 │  ├─ run_config.yml                  //hyperparameter file of runner.py
 |  └─ runner.py                    //the class for generating experimental commands based on hyperparameter combinations and processor scheduling for all experimental
-├─ system_simulator                     //system heterogeneity simulation module
-│  ├─ base.py							//the base class for simulate system heterogeneity │  ├─ default_simulator.py				//the default class for simulate system heterogeneity
+├─ simulator                     //system heterogeneity simulation module │  ├─ base.py							//the base class for simulate system heterogeneity │  ├─ default_simulator.py				//the default class for simulate system heterogeneity
 |  └─ ...